awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 + `MicrochipTechnologyInc`
 + `WindowsSimulator`

-The signing job will start and write the signed firmware image into the destination Amazon S3 bucket\.
-The file name for the signed firmware image will be a GUID\.
-You will need this file name when creating a stream\.
+The signing job starts and writes the signed firmware image into the destination Amazon S3 bucket\.
+The file name for the signed firmware image is a GUID\.
+You need this file name when you create a stream\.
 You can find the generated file name by browsing to the Amazon S3 console and choosing your bucket\.
 If you don't see a file with a GUID file name, refresh your browser\.

-The command will display a job ARN and a job ID\.
-You will need these values later on\.
+The command displays a job ARN and a job ID\.
+You need these values later on\.
 For more information about Code Signing for Amazon FreeRTOS, see [Code Signing for Amazon FreeRTOS](https://docs.aws.amazon.com/signer/latest/developerguide/Welcome.html)\.

-### Signing your Firmware Image Manually<a name="ota-sign-manual"></a>
+### Signing Your Firmware Image Manually<a name="ota-sign-manual"></a>

 Digitally sign your firmware image and upload your signed firmware image into your Amazon S3 bucket\.

-## Creating a Stream of your Firmware Update<a name="ota-stream"></a>
+## Creating a Stream of Your Firmware Update<a name="ota-stream"></a>

 The OTA Update service sends updates over MQTT messages\.
-To do this you must create a stream that contains your signed firmware update\.
-To do this create a JSON file \(stream\.json\) that identifies your signed firmware image\.
+To do this, you must create a stream that contains your signed firmware update\.
+Create a JSON file \(stream\.json\) that identifies your signed firmware image\.
 The JSON file should contain the following:

 ```
 [
 	{
     	"fileId":<your_file_id>,
 		"s3Location":{
 		    "bucket":"<your_bucket_name>",
 	    	"key":"<your_s3_object_key<"
 		}
 	}
 ]
 ```